robcarver17/pysystemtrade/docs/backtesting.md

 This can be useful if, for example, we wanted to change the instrument weights 'on the fly' but keep the rest of the configuration unchanged.

-#### 5) Creating configuration files from .csv files
+#### 5) Creating configuration files from CSV files

-Sometimes it is more convenient to specify certain parameters in a .csv file, then push them into a YAML file.
+Sometimes it is more convenient to specify certain parameters in a CSV file, then push them into a YAML file.
 If you want to use this method then you can use these two functions:

 ```python
 from sysinit.configtools.csvweights_to_yaml import instr_weights_csv_to_yaml  # for instrument weights